 Eight tips from Canada's Olympic athletes on how to be awesome-fans:

-Olympic hopeful Travis Gerrits wants you to "cheer on everyone!
+- Olympic hopeful Travis Gerrits wants you to "cheer on everyone!
 Be a proud Canadian!
-Get loud and engage with the
+Get loud and engage with the athletes."

-Silver medalist Elizabeth Manley says fans should "cheer as loud as you can and let the athlete know they are there for
+- Silver medalist Elizabeth Manley says fans should "cheer as loud as you can and let the athlete know they are there for them!"

 Additional results from the survey are available upon request.